 - vanilla - make sure you use a good-quality pure vanilla extract.
 Or better yet, check out my post on how to make vanilla extract at home with just 2 ingredients!

 - all-purpose flour - I say this in every recipe, but the accuracy of your flour measurement is SO important for these small batch chocolate chip cookies!
 Because it's such a small recipe, every little bit of flour makes a difference.
 While I was testing these cookies, I tried out a version with just 16 grams of extra flour, and it completely changed the texture of the finished cookies!
 They were still delicious, but they were thicker, a bit more cakey, and slightly less sweet.
 They also looked neater and didn't spread as much in the oven.
-So I absolutely recommend measuring out your flour by weight using a kitchen scale.
+So I absolutely recommend measuring out your dry ingredients by weight using a kitchen scale.
 It's not a huge investment, and it's worth every penny if you love to bake.
 If you aren't able to use a kitchen scale, make sure you measure your flour using the spoon-and-level method.

 - cornstarch - this is a special ingredient that you may have seen in cookie recipes before.
 We're just adding a small amount to this batch of chocolate chip cookies to ensure a soft texture.